Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Introduction

 \section{Introduction}

-Hybrid stochastic differential equations (SDEs), also called SDEs with Markovian switching, is a set of SDEs may switch from one to another controlled by a Markov process as the time goes on.
+Stochastic differential equations (SDEs) with Markovian switching, sometimes also called hybrid SDEs, are a set of SDEs may switch from one to another controlled by a Markov process as the time goes on.
 Detailed introductions and investigations of this type of stochastic systems can be found in monographs \cite{MaoYuan2006Book,YinZhu2010Book}.

 Such a hybrid stochastic system has broad applications in ecology \cite{BaoShao2016}, epidemiology \cite{GrayGreenhalghMaoPan2012}, finance \cite{Liu2010}, immunology \cite{DengLiu2020}, and many other areas where uncertain phenomena need to be modeled.